-5.01 Adverse Report

-(a) The Employer shall notify an employee in writing of any expression of dissatisfaction concerning his/her work within ten (10) working days of the event of the complaint, with copies to the Union and to the C.U.P.E. representative.
+- 5.01 Adverse Report - (a) The Employer shall notify an employee in writing of any expression of dissatisfaction concerning their work within ten (10) working days of the event of the complaint, with copies to the Union and to the C.U.P.E. representative.
 This notice shall include particulars of the work performance which led to such dissatisfaction.
-If this procedure is not followed, such expression of dissatisfaction shall not become part of his/her record for use against him/her in regard to discharge, discipline, promotion, demotion or other related matters.
-This article shall be applicable to any complaint or accusation which may be detrimental to an employee's advancement or standing with the Employer, whether or not it relates to his/her work.
-The employee's reply to such complaint, accusation or expression of dissatisfaction shall become part of his/her record.
+If this procedure is not followed, such expression of dissatisfaction shall not become part of their record for use against them in regard to discharge, discipline, promotion, demotion or other related matters.
+This article shall be applicable to any complaint or accusation which may be detrimental to an employee's advancement or standing with the Employer, whether or not it relates to their work.
+The employee's reply to such complaint, accusation or expression of dissatisfaction shall become part of their record.